Skip to content

 </script>

-After implementing the embed script, proceed to the next step, which is the implementation of event codes:
+After implementing the embed script, proceed with the implementation of the event codes:

 Additional parameters